Exotic Branes and Symmetries of String Theory

 As a side remark, we note that the existence of R7-brane by itself is not needed for establishing that $(-1)^{F_L}$ is a gauge symmetry.
 What one needs is a combination of 7-branes, possibly existing in different regions of space-time with different values of moduli, such that we can find a path looping around these branes along which the total monodromy is $(-1)^{F_L}$.
 For example the monodromy around a D7-brane, acting on the NSNS 2-form field and RR 2-form field, is given by $\pmatrix{1 & 1\cr 0 & 1}$.
 So if we find another brane that produces a monodromy $\pmatrix{1 & -1\cr 0 & -1}$ then the product of the two will give \be \pmatrix{1 & -1\cr 0 & -1} \pmatrix{1 & 1\cr 0 & 1}= \pmatrix{1 & 0\cr 0 & -1}\, , \ee which is precisely $(-1)^{F_L}$ transformation.
 Therefore the existence of a brane with monodromy $\pmatrix{1 & -1\cr 0 & -1}$ will also be sufficient to establish that $(-1)^{F_L}$ is a gauge symmetry.

 Another example of a $\ZZZ_2$ symmetry in string theory, that is not obviously a gauge symmetry, is the exchange of two $E_8$ factors in the $E_8\times E_8$ heterotic string theory in ten space-time dimensions.
 If we had a (non-BPS) 7-brane with the property that as we go around the 7-brane the two $E_8$ factors get exchanged and the tension of the brane is sufficiently small in some corner of the moduli space so that a loop of the brane is not hidden behind its event horizon, then it would establish that this symmetry is a gauge symmetry.
-As present no such branes are explicitly known.
+The world-sheet description of such branes was proposed in \cite{2303.17623,2411.04344}, but it is not known if large loops of these branes can avoid being hidden behind an event horizon.
 Similar questions can be asked for other known symmetries in string theory, {\it e.g.} the ones analyzed in \cite{2507.12467}.

 There is also a conjectured codimension one brane in ten dimensional string theory that is supposed to separate the vacua of type IIA and type IIB string theory\cite{1909.10355}.
 If we use the strong criteria of their existence, namely that we should be able to create arbitrarily large size loops of these branes so that it looks locally flat and study their properties, then it follows from the discussion in section \ref{s1} that this brane exists only if its tension, measured in Planck units, vanishes in some corner of the moduli space.
 Since this cannot happen in the weak coupling limit of either string theory where we know the spectrum of the theory, this should happen at some finite value $g_0$ of the coupling.
 In that case we can produce a large region in space-time where the coupling is arbitrarily close to $g_0$ and study these branes.
 Vanishing of the tension at some point in the moduli space is clearly a strong constraint on the brane.